 Free Singapore Tour

 If you have at least 5 hours to spare in transit before your next flight, join us in one of our free two-hour guided tour which runs daily at regular times.
-Registration for the tour must be made at least 1 hour before the start of the tour.
+Registration for the tour must be made at least 1 hour before the start of the tour and is subject to availability.

 The Free Singapore Tour is jointly organised by Changi Airport and Singapore Airlines.